cedra-labs/cedra-price-sdk/README.md

 5. Wait for approval
 6. When the proposal is approved and executed, a governance message will be sent to cedra_message which will result in a VAA
 7. By submitting the VAA to the contract, the implementation will be updated

-# Deploying on a new chain:

-Deploying a contract on a new chain consists of the following steps:

-1. Add the chain configuration via the [contract manager](../contract_manager) (this includes chainId, rpc information, etc.)
-2. [Optional] Deploy the cedra_message contract, if not already deployed.
-3. Deploy and instantiate the contract on the target chain
-4. Make sure the configurations are up-to-date.
-5. Save the contract and chain information via contract manager and commit them inside this repository